-As with my previous publications, this literary masterpiece is divided into two parts.
+As with my previous books, my latest book is divided into two parts.

 Part I: A review of the science behind high levels of “bad” cholesterol, why it matters and what you can do it about from a diet & nutrition perspective